bjg-gh/style_transfer_visualizer/CONTRIBUTING.md

 - Use `@pytest.mark.integration` for tests that depend on external binaries, large fixtures, or network access.
 - Snapshot new CLI text output so regressions show up automatically.
-- Seed randomness (`torch.manual_seed`, `random.seed`) whenever determinism is
+- Use `style_transfer_visualizer.runtime.device.setup_random_seed(value)` to
-  required for tests or image generation.
+  seed PyTorch, Python's `random`, and the shared NumPy `Generator` whenever a deterministic test or rendered asset is required.

 Helpful pytest flags while iterating: